Actipro/WPF-Controls/Documentation/topics/docking/prism.md

 ## Requirements

 The open source Prism integration functionality is located in the [PrismIntegration sample](https://github.com/Actipro/WPF-Controls/tree/develop/Samples/PrismIntegration) that ships with the Actipro WPF controls.
 This sample project contains our code that integrates Docking & MDI with Prism and also shows a small real-world usage example.

-These are the requirements for the sample:
+Please refer to the [PrismIntegration repository](https://github.com/Actipro/WPF-Controls/tree/develop/Samples/PrismIntegration) for the most up-to-date requirements.

-- Targets .NET 4.5 (or later)
-- References Prism 6.1 via NuGet

 > [!NOTE]
 > While a number of the external web site Prism documentation links below refer to an older Prism version, the same general info should still apply.
+The latest Prism documentation can be found [here](https://prismlibrary.com/docs/index.html).

 Prior to the 2016.1 version of our WPF controls, portions of the Prism integration code were included in a separate pre-compiled assembly, whose code was also made available as open source.
 In the 2016.1 version, we decided to include the full source of the Prism integration features directly in our Prism sample so that it's easier to work with and customize as needed.

 ## Reusable Open Source Code

 As mentioned above, the Prism integration functionality is contained in the 'PrismIntegration' sample.
 The open source functionality is distributed among several folders and code files as described in the list below.

+> [!TIP]
-These code files can generally be copied verbatim to your own Prism applications and further customized as needed.
+> These code files can generally be copied verbatim to your own Prism applications and further customized as needed.
+When copying the classes in the folders below, be sure to update the namespaces to match your application's naming scheme.

 - **\\ViewModels** - Folder containing all view-models.

   - **\\Docking** - Folder containing docking-related view-models.

-    - **ClassViewToolItemViewModel, etc.** - View-model implementation classes that configure view-models for various container docking windows and inherit base clases in the 'Core' folder.
+    - **ClassViewToolItemViewModel, etc.** - View-model implementation classes that configure view-models for various container docking windows and inherit base classes in the 'Core' folder.
 A view-model class should generally be created for each kind of docking window in your application.

     - **\\Core** - Folder containing code that should be used as base classes for your document and tool window view-models.
 This code has no references at all to the Actipro Docking & MDI assembly.